 So, how about DisplayPort?
 Well, it’s is still a popular connection choice, but the port itself tends to be used exclusively on PC gaming-focused devices and screens.
 Most modern-day add-in graphics cards sport at least one DisplayPort connector.
 On high-end graphics cards like Nvidia’s RTX 2000-series or AMD’s RX 5700-series you’ll find multiples of them.
 It’s less common in TVs, but some new large-format gaming screens like the HP Omen X Emperium have one.

 It’s not quite that simple though.
 The technology behind DisplayPort, is being adapted in a couple more places too.
 You have the mini-DisplayPort, which can be found in some mid-range monitors and laptops like the Razer Blade or Surface Laptop 2.
-You’ll also find it hidden in laptops with USB-C ports that support Thunderbolt 3.
+You’ll also find it hidden in laptops with USB-C that support the powerful Thunderbolt 3 standard.
 It’s a way to get all that display power into a connector as tiny as USB-C.